vertically-impaired/mm_plugin_documentation/README.md

 ### Standard Plugins

-*Bundled only with both the standard client*
+*Bundled only with the standard client*

 **Enabled by default:**
 * [capture2mini](docs/capture2mini.md)